-The American Democracy Project is a multi-campus initiative that seeks to create an intellectual and experiential understanding of civic engagement for undergraduates enrolled at institutions that are members of the American Association of State Colleges and Universities (AASCU).
-The goal of the non-partisan project is to produce graduates who understand and are committed to engaging in meaningful actions as citizens in a democracy.
-East Stroudsburg University is a participant in this initiative by supporting and creating opportunities for student and faculty participation in the development of a campus-wide culture of democratic dispositions and practices.
+The American Democracy Project at ESU is part of a national multi-campus initiative that seeks to create an intellectual and experiential understanding of civic engagement for students enrolled at institutions that are members of the American Association of State Colleges and Universities (AASCU).

+The goal of this non-partisan project is to produce graduates who understand and are committed to engaging in meaningful actions as citizens in a democratic republic.
+East Stroudsburg University has been an active participant in this initiative since 2003.